 Automate Common Workflows

 Workflows can call other workflows and be combined with Custom Commands.
-Usually, we use workflows to provision some combinations of Terraform components.
+Usually, we use workflows to orient operators, validate configuration, or wrap a common sequence of built-in Atmos commands.

 To define workflows, update your atmos.yaml to tell it where to find your workflows.